pantelidakis-i/lattice-project/README.md

 ## 📌 Notes on Scope and Acknowledgements

-- The lattice code focuses on the 2D standard lattice, as this was the scope of the Gauss circle problem and arithmetic progressions studied in the MSci project.
+- The lattice code focuses on the 2D standard lattice, as this is the focus for the Gauss circle problem for arithmetic progressions studied in my MSci project.
 - Higher dimensional lattice counting and arbitrary basis lattices are not fully implemented at this stage.
 - Some code snippets and ideas were adapted from online resources like Stack Overflow to aid implementation efficiency.